andreassch/RPGAssistant/README.md

 *postfixW xin
 ```
 Mind the traling space after `groscho` and `groschna`.
 Now rerun the conversion script for the names.

+The desktop version of RPGAssistant expects the data files in the same folder as the executable.
+For the Android version they are packed into the APK.

 ## Customisation